-Sadly, the closest I ever got to taking a class from him was hearing his commencement address when I graduated in December, 1991.
+Sadly, the closest I ever got to taking a class from him was hearing his commencement address at my graduation ceremony.
 This book is certainly no Econ.
 444, but it is a terrific glimpse into Adams’ general disposition: it is, like him, witty and self-effacing, yet deeply insightful.
 It leads me to believe that, despite his being “encumbered neither by administrative expertise nor experience,” his deep and broad understanding of the university’s role in society, and his genuine love for MSU, its students and faculty, made him a more-than-able administrator.
 I might even go so far as to argue a point to which Adams himself would have undoubtedly taken offense: that the three greatest presidents of the university were Abbot, Hannah, and Adams.

 Theophilus Capen Abbot (1826–1892) presided for twenty-two years during the very early era when the State Agricultural College was still taking its first, tentative steps.
 He worked hard to make sure the school maintained its focus on scientific agriculture—even when that science was more theory than praxis.
 He successfully defended the school against forces in the legislature and the general public that wanted the Agricultural College dissolved and reestablished as a department of the University of Michigan.